Athletics at the 2016 Summer Olympics – Women's hammer throw

 The women's hammer throw competition at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 The event was held at the Olympic Stadium on 12–15 August.
 Each athlete received three throws in the qualifying round.
 All who achieved the qualifying distance progressed to the final.
 Each finalist was allowed three throws in last round, with the top eight athletes after that point being given three further attempts.

+The winning margin was a huge 5.54 metres which with the conclusion of the 2024 Paris Olympics remains the only time the women's hammer has been won by more than two metres at the Olympics.

 Summary

 Anita Włodarczyk, the reigning World Champion and European Champion, was one of the stand-out gold medal favourites in the Olympic athletics programme, given that she held all ten of the best throws that year and a season's best of 80.26 m – the third best ever.
 The next best thrower that season was almost five metres behind on the rankings: Betty Heidler was the European runner-up.
 China's Zhang Wenxiu and Wang Zheng were the next highest ranked.

 Włodarczyk continued her unbeaten streak since 2014 to top qualifying in 76.93 m.
 Zhang was second best in the round and Rosa Rodríguez of Venezuela was a surprise third automatic qualifier.
-The top ranked athletes progressed, though non threw beyond 72 metres.
+The top-ranked athletes progressed, though non threw beyond 72 metres.
 Hanna Skydan of Azerbaijan and American Gwen Berry were the most significant of the eliminated athletes.